 Router: Curve the edges of your wood, notch out specialty patterns, flush trim bit to smooth a piece flush.
 Routers have MANY features some which work better with a router table, some work better freehand.

 Paint Sprayer: 3 options, one for every budget.
 Graco TC Pro is going to be the most expensive, but its cordless, no thinning of your paint needed, ultra smooth finish.
 Graco Truecoat is the step down version of the TC Pro, half of the price, but is corded.
 The least expensive model is the Homeright Super Finish Max.
 This has very little overspray, but does need multiple coats and takes some getting used to with thinning down with water to get the best consistency.

 Workbench: Now that I’ve own this for almost a year I can safely say that I love it.
 The drawers are deep and vary in size to hold all of the things.
-I wouldn’t use the top for building on because it easily scratches (if you care to keep it looking beautiful), but this workbench is the best bang for its buck.
+I wouldn’t use the top for building on because it easily scratches (if you care to keep it looking beautiful), but this workbench is the best bang for its buck (I bought it at Sam’s Club).
 Much longer/larger than the models at Home Depot or Lowes.

 Paint Organization: I don’t have anything fancy here.
 I keep my paint cans on a costco shelf and all of my painting supplies organized into large plastic bins for easy “grab and go”

 Tool Cart: My dad’s genius idea!
 I place all of my supplies and tools on this little black cart and wheel it from project to project.
 It helps keep my tools from being all over the floor and I’m no longer pacing back and forth looking for my tape measure.
 Another option from Amazon